Professor Deborah Carr wrote an op-ed for The Hill about how to...

 In his new book, Palaces for the People, Dr. Klinenberg argues that the future of democratic societies rests not simply on shared values but on shared spaces: the libraries, childcare centers, bookstores, churches, synagogues, and parks where crucial, sometimes life-saving connections, are formed.
 These are places where people gather and linger, making friends across group lines and strengthening the entire community.
 Klinenberg calls this the “social infrastructure”: When it is strong, neighborhoods flourish; when it is neglected, as it has been in recent years, families and individuals must fend for themselves.

 Professor Klinenberg will present his talk “Palaces for the People: How Social Infrastructure Can Help Fight Inequality, Polarization, and the Decline of Civic Life“

-The Tenth Annual Albert Morris Lecture in Sociology will be held Thursday, April 12th, 2018 at 5PM in the Photonics Colloquium Room (906), on the 9th floor of 8 St. Mary’s Street, Boston, MA 02115.
+The Eleventh Annual Albert Morris Lecture in Sociology will be held Thursday, April 4th, 2019 at 5PM on the first floor of the Rajen Kilachand Center for Integrated Life Sciences & Engineering (CILSE) 610 Commonwealth Avenue, Boston, MA.

 This event is free and open to the public.
 Reception to follow.